polyaxon/polyaxon/templates/experimentation/experiments.md

 !!! caution
     This section is oriented for users who want to run experiments with multiple jobs based on Tensorflow.
+Polyaxon supports also MXNet, Pytorch, and Horovod, you can find more details in the [distributed experiments](distributed_experiments)'s section.

 After modifying our `train.py` we want to run the experiment with 1 master 4 workers and 1 parameter server.
-We also want to customize the resources of the each node.
+We also want to customize the resources of each node.

 First let's upload the new version of the code